jeremylo/ethical-voice/README.md

 # My Data: a breathlessness data collection and visualisation project

-This repository contains [Jeremy Lo Ying Ping](https://jezz.me/)'s _UCL Computer Science_ summer research project, which ran from June to April 2021 and was supervised by Prof Joseph Connor, Prof Dean Mohamedally and Prof Graham Roberts.
+This repository contains [Jeremy Lo Ying Ping](https://jezz.me/)'s _UCL Computer Science_ summer research project, which ran from April to June 2021 and was supervised by Prof Joseph Connor, Prof Dean Mohamedally and Prof Graham Roberts.

-The principal aim of the project was to develop a proof-of-concept progressive web app for patients to collect and visualise both speech data, using an offline, on-device speech recognition model, and additional self-reported health data -- as may be useful for analysing and tracking symptoms of breathlessness.
+The principal aim of the project was to develop a proof-of-concept progressive web app for patients to collect and visualise both speech data -- using an offline, on-device speech recognition model -- and additional self-reported health data, as may be useful for analysing and tracking symptoms of breathlessness.
 This data may then be shared -- only at patients' behest to ensure they maintain control over their data -- with their associated senior responsible officer to support research.

 The hope is that this could provide an ethical way for respiratory disease researchers or doctors to gather invaluable speech and self-reported data from supporting and consenting patients.